valentindusollier/LaTeX-for-Xcode/README.md

 ## Usage

 Create a Xcode Project, go to macOS tab and select LaTeX Document.
-Build the project to compile the Tex file, the output will be shown in the Xcode PDF Viewer.
+Build the project to compile the Tex file.

 ## Supported Xcode Versions